SahanaHemraj/SahanaHemraj/README.md

 ## 💬 Words I Live By

-> “Simplicity is the soul of efficiency.” — *Austin Freeman*
+> Consistency is the path, hard work is the engine, and loyalty is the fuel that drives long-term trust.

 Thanks for visiting my profile!
 Let’s keep building technology that matters — one thoughtful line of code at a time. 😊